taniietrinh/Benefits-With-Friends/Benefits-With-Friends_SRS.md

 REQ-2:	The users will receive a notification informing them of a match.

 REQ-3:	The users will be prompted to contact each other.

+#### 4.6     Deleting an EB
+###### 4.6.1 	Description and Priority

+For whatever reason the user has, the user has the option of deleting their EB whenever he/she wants to.
+This option is only available if the user has added/posted an EB.
+If there are no EB posted by the user, an error message will alert the user that he/she cannot delete a nonexisting EB.
+This will be a medium priority feature because it's an optional choice for the user if he/she wants to delete an EB.

+###### 4.6.2 	Stimulus/Response Sequences

+After the user posts an EB, there will be an option if the user wants to delete the EB.
+The user can delete the EB for whatever reason he/she has.
+If the user decides to delete an EB, the system will ask the user to confirm if he/she truly wishes to delete the EB.
+If the user chooses yes, the EB will be deleted.
+If not, the EB will not be deleted.

+###### 4.6.3 	Functional Requirements

+REQ-1:	The user chooses to delete his/her EB.

+REQ-2: If no EB was posted in the first place, an error message will alert the user.

+REQ-3:	The user must confirm whether he/she wants to delete the EB.

+REQ-4:	If yes, EB is deleted.
+If no, EB stays.

+#### 4.7     Updating an EB
+###### 4.7.1 	Description and Priority

+The user will be update his/her EB after posting it.
+The user will be able to update whatever information he/she believes is necessary.
+Deleting an EB is also a part of updating an EB.
+An error message will alert the user if the user tries to add invalid input or if the user did not post an EB in the first place.
+Otherwise, the system will ask the user to confirm the update.

+###### 4.7.2 	Stimulus/Response Sequences

+After the user posts an EB, there will be an option for the user to update an EB.
+If the user chooses to update an EB, the system will show the EB as it would when creating an EB.
+The user will change whatever information on the EB and the information must be valid input or an error message will alert the user.
+Once the user chooses to update his/her EB, the system will ask the user to confirm their change.
+If the user chooses yes, the EB will be updated.
+If not, the update will be cancelled.

+###### 4.7.3 	Functional Requirements

+REQ-1:	The user chooses to update his/her EB.

+REQ-2:	If no EB was posted in the first place, an error message will alert the user.
+Otherwise, the system will show the EB and its information.

+REQ-3:	The user changes information of the EB and wishes to update the EB by choosing the update button.

+REQ-4: An error message will alert the user if invalid input was detected.
+Otherwise, the system will ask the user to confirm their choice.

+REQ-5: If the user chooses yes, the EB is updated.
+If not, the EB doesn't change.

+****
 ### 5. Other Nonfunctional Requirements
 #### 5.1     Performance Requirements